thefrontside/microstates/README.md

 <Calendar.Component model={MyCalendar} />;
 ```

-At these point, these are pseudo, but Microstates was architectured to allow these kinds of solutions to be created.
+Currently, these are pseudo code, but Microstates was architectured to allow these kinds of solutions to be created.

 ## Framework Agnostic Solutions